 See manual about text and fonts and unit

-You can compile and package your games as
+You can compile and package your games for various platforms:

 We have a build tool to make it easy to compile and package your games.
 Creating complete, ready-to-be-released Android and iOS applications is trivial.
 We automatically generate an Android apk or iOS XCode project.

 Trivial to use integration with many services on Android: games (achievements, leaderboards), in-app purchases, ads, sound, vibrations, and much more.
 See Android Project Services documentation.